lr42/gentle/roadmap.md

   computer.
 - [ ] Send a ntfy notification, so when you are wandering around on your phone you know when your break is done.
+- [ ] Figure out if a window has focus, or if this is even an possible to do with QT/PySide.
+If a break window looses focus, either pause it or count it as finished (depending on if the break is in-progress or finished).

 Bugs